StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 Critical Successes deal double damage after all modifiers.

 ### Two Weapon Fighting
-If you are weilding two weapons, you may divide your damage between two valid opponents however you would like.
+If you are wielding two weapons, you may divide your damage between two valid opponents however you would like.

 ### Attacks of Opportunity
 If an opponent leaves your threatened space you may spend a ⚔ to deal attack damage to him.